ZapAddOns/ZapMVImager/README.md

 7. Difference of sum of delivered MUs and MV imager MUs up to this beam in percent

 #### Context menu
-With the context menu of the chart, you could do the following things:
+With the context menu of the chart, you could do the following things.
 **Copy**: Copy the current chart to the clipboard.
 Title is added.
 **Open in new window**: Open a new window with the current chart as content.
 Title is added.

 ### Export
 At the end it is possible with the “Export” button to export the data in